JonathanWilbur/mueller-report/volume1.md

 Papadopoulos shared information about Russian "dirt" with people outside of the campaign, and the Office investigated whether he also provided it to a campaign official.
-Papadopoulos and the campaign officials with whom he interacted told the Office that they did not recall that Papadopoulos passed them the information. throughout the relevant period of time and for several months thereafter, Papadopoulos worked with Mifsud and two Russian nationals to arrange a meeting between the campaign and the Russian government.
+Papadopoulos and the campaign officials with whom he interacted told the Office that they did not recall that Papadopoulos passed them the information.
+Throughout the relevant period of time and for several months thereafter, Papadopoulos worked with Mifsud and two Russian nationals to arrange a meeting between the campaign and the Russian government.
 That meeting never came to pass.